startup house warsaw logo

 Popular Backend Frameworks

 Software development relies heavily on backend frameworks, which provide a structured foundation for building web applications.
 They simplify development by offering pre-built components, libraries, and best practices, allowing developers to focus on writing business logic.
 Some of the most popular backend frameworks include Django, Ruby on Rails, and Express.js.
 Django, built on Python, is known for its robustness and rapid development capabilities.
 Ruby on Rails, based on Ruby, emphasises convention over configuration, making it easy to use and highly productive.
 Express.js, a minimalist framework for Node.js, offers flexibility and performance, making it ideal for building scalable applications.
+They also facilitate the creation of microservices architectures, where different components of an application can be developed, deployed, and scaled independently.
+In such environments, mesh architecture is often used to manage the highly interconnected microservices, making robust error handling and system reliability especially important.
+The circuit breaker pattern is a common error-handling mechanism in these systems, preventing repeated calls to failing services and thereby improving overall system resilience.
 Each of these frameworks has its own set of features and is chosen based on the specific needs of the project.
 Understanding these frameworks and their ecosystems can significantly boost a developer’s efficiency and the quality of the application.

 Database Management Tools